Understanding the Otherkin Phenomenon

 • Dissociation: a sense of detachment from one's body or reality, allowing for the exploration of non-human identities

 Then, you have the spiritual side of things.
-Reincarnation is a big one—the idea that they lived as something else in a past life, as mentioned by Wikipedia.
+Reincarnation is a big one—the idea that they lived as something else in a past life.
 Others believe in non-human souls or some kinda deep connection to paganism.

 • Reincarnation: some otherkin believe they were non-human in a former life and are now reincarnated as human.